waxbetty/Sushi-fork-1/readme.md

 Try:

 - The new image CSS is not working.
-How would you fix it?
+Why and how would you fix it?
 - if the CSS we just wrote for responsiveness was at the top of the stylesheet what would you see?

 ## CSS Demo's